Instructions Basic Abnormal Return Calculator

 1 Formats of input variables: Please use integer values as firm and market identifiers.
 The identifiers in the request file must be unique.
 There is no specific format you have to follow; just make sure that the identifiers you use in the firm and market data CSVs match the ones you use in the analysis request CSV.
 The dates you provide, however, need to be in a distinct date format.
 Please use either YYYY-MM-DD (default of Yahoo!Finance) or DD.MM.YYYY (Excel default in many countries).
 If you should use a date format different from these two, the ARC will prompt an error message in its report.

 2 For generating the 'average' values in your analysis (i.e., AAR and CAAR values as produced by aARC), you need to specify the 'grouping variable'.
-If you use only one value in the grouping variable, which is the default case, AXC will calculate the average values across all events in your request file; if you choose more than one value (e.g., 'acquisition' and 'divestiture' in a boundary choise study), AXC will produce average values across the events grouped by these values.
+If you use only one value in the grouping variable, which is the default case, AXC will calculate the average values across all events in your request file; if you choose more than one value (e.g., 'acquisition' and 'divestiture'), AXC will produce average values across the events grouped by these values.

 3 These variables hold figures relative to the event date.
 ‘Start Event Window’ and ‘End Estimation Window’ typically lie before of the event date therefore must have a negative sign or be zero.
 Ranges of allowed values: ‘Start Event Window’: [-50, 0]; ‘End Event Window’: [0, 50]; ‘End Estimation Window’: [-unlimited, -1]; you may choose any (positive) length of the estimation window.